 Download the MLB Ballpark app, the ultimate companion for your trip to Truist Park and The Battery Atlanta.
 Buy and access tickets and parking, navigate directly to your parking lot, upgrade your seat, explore the ballpark, ask Braves Bot any questions, alert guest services and much more.
 Download the MLB Ballpark app at braves.com/ballparkapp.

 MLB Gold Pass

 MLB Lifetime Passes (ie: Gold Passes) are accepted for Atlanta Braves regular season games at Truist Park on first come/first served basis.
 Ticket reservations cannot be made in advance.
 There is a limit of two (2) complimentary game tickets per pass, and a valid driver's license (which matches the exact name on the pass) must be presented.
 Tickets can only be secured at the VIP Will Call window located at the main Ticket Office at Truist Park.
-Will Call will open 2 hours prior to first pitch of each game.
+Will Call will open 3 hours before games scheduled to start before 1:30 p.m. and will open 4 hours before games schedule to start after 1:30 p.m.
 No other MLB Pass outside of the Gold Lifetime Pass will be accepted for two (2) Complimentary game tickets.